Thousands without power in Puget Sound area amid windy weather

 Estimated restoration times will be updated on the agency’s online map.

-More than 2,000 Seattle City Light customers also lost power Monday morning.
+More than 1,900 Seattle City Light customers were also without power Monday afternoon.
 Most outages were reported in South Seattle.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.